domb2017/openshift-workshops/www-default/workshop-lab-bluegreen-jenkins.md

 ---

 ## Blue/Green deployments
-When implementing continuous delivery for your software one very useful technique is called Blue/Green deployments.
+When implementing continuous delivery for your software, one very useful technique is called Blue/Green deployments.
 It addresses the desire to minimize downtime during the release of a new version of an application to production.
 Essentially, it involves running two production versions of your app side-by-side and then switching the routing from the last stable version to the new version once it is verified.
 Using OpenShift, this can be very seamless because using containers we can easily and rapidly deploy a duplicate infrastructure to support alternate versions and modify routes as a service.
 In this lab, we will walk through a simple Blue/Green Jenkins Pipeline with an simple web application on OpenShift.